vnguyenbfb/vnguyenbfb.github.io/_posts/2017-05-30-Immigrants to Canada.md

 ```
 <img src="/assets/images/P7_2.png">

-While there is a wave of immigration from Europe and Latin America and the Caribbean to Canada between 1986 till 1996 for the former and till 1993 for the latter, there is not much change to the immigration from most continents, except for Asia which observes a rapid increase in immigration to Canada.
-The uptrend has started since around 1986 till now.
+While there is a wave of immigration from Europe and Latin America and the Caribbean to Canada between 1986 till 1996 for the former and till 1993 for the latter, there is not much change to the immigration from most continents, except for Asia which observes a rapid increase in immigration since around 1986.

 #### *2.2.
 By Region*